holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 - `OpenChain`: indicates the creation of entry with data for migrating from a previous DNA version
 - `CloseChain`: indicates the creation of final chain entry with data about a new DNA version to migrate to

 All of the CRUD actions SHOULD include data to implement rate-limiting so as to prevent malicious network action.
-In our implementation we provide [TODO: ACB]:
+In our implementation we provide [WP-TODO: ACB]:

 ##### The `Entry` Data Type